tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 ## Configure the CMS object

-When instantiating the CMS, you can pass a [CMS options](/docs/cms#cms-configuration) to configure how the CMS object works.
+When instantiating the CMS, you can pass [options](/docs/cms#cms-configuration) to configure how the CMS object works.

 Update your CMS instance with the `sidebar` option: